March 18, 2026

 Attendees will gain insight into procurement processes, sourcing priorities, and initiatives addressing obsolescence, digital transformation, and supply chain resilience.
 This session offers a valuable chance for businesses to connect with decision-makers and learn how to compete as agile, trusted partners in aerospace sustainment.

 Technology and Innovation Showcase.
 Four select businesses will present their cutting-edge technologies to participating government representatives.
-Select businesses will have 10 minutes for presentation, followed by 10 minutes for feedback and Q&A from the government panel.
+Select businesses will have 10 minutes for presentation, followed by 5 minutes for feedback and Q&A from the government panel.
 The briefs aim to bridge the gap between innovative solutions and federal technology needs.
 This session is a crucial opportunity for innovators to connect with federal technology needs and gain visibility among prime manufacturers and stakeholders in the defense sector.
-For consideration, submit a quad chart in this form by October 10, 2025, at 1700 EST. Click here to download the quad chart template.
-Quad charts will be accepted starting August 22, 2025.
-If you have questions, contact Bob Burton at burtonr@ncmbc.us
+Click here for more information.

 Building Your Business: Selling to the National Guard & Reserve — Domestic and Global Opportunities with the U.S. Department of Commerce.
 The National Guard and Reserve play a dual domestic and federal mission, supporting combat readiness while delivering crucial local services—such as disaster relief, mobile medical units, recruiting programs, training, and built environments—distinct from standard DLA-supported initiatives.
 This creates unique, accessible procurement channels for small businesses across sectors like mobile services, equipment manufacturing, civil infrastructure, and even promotional items.
 Guard units contract food services, construction, training support, administrative support, and more through IDIQ agreements or small-business RFQs, while the National Guard Office of Small Business Programs (NGB OSBP) actively seeks diverse, innovative partners.
 In FY ’25 alone, nearly $333 million in small-business contracts were awarded, with opportunities for set aside such as women-, veteran-, HUBZone-, and disadvantaged-owned businesses.